"The gospel is only good news if it gets there in time" -- Carl F. H. Henry, theologian

 -- Howard Culbertson,

-In today's rapidly changing world, the urgency for Christians to be mobilized for the cause of world evangelism has never been more critical.
-With the global landscape constantly evolving, there exists an unparalleled opportunity for Christians to spread the message of hope, love, and redemption to every corner of the globe.
+The world today is rapidly changing.
+The urgency for us to mobilize all Christians for the cause of world evangelism has never been more critical.
+In the constantly evolving global landscape, there exists unparalleled opportunity for Christians to spread the message of hope, love, and redemption worldwide.
 As societies grapple with social unrest, economic disparities, and environmental crises, the need for spiritual guidance and solace is palpable.
-By harnessing the collective power of believers and channeling their energy towards evangelism, we can make a profound impact on individuals and communities worldwide.
-Time is of the essence, and the call to action for Christians to engage in world evangelism is urgent, compelling us to seize the moment and proclaim the transformative message of Jesus Christ to all ethnolinguistic people groups worldwide.
+By harnessing the collective power of believers and channeling some of their energy and resources toward world evangelism, we can make a profound impact on individuals and communities around the world.
+Time is of the essence.
+The call to action for Christians to engage as senders or goers in world evangelism is urgent.
+We must seize the moment.
+We must find ways to proclaim the transformative message of Jesus Christ to unreached ethnolinguistic people groups wherever they may be found.

 More mini-essays from Engage magazine in the "Slogans that awakened the Church" series